 COVID related pressure on the delivery and emergency reshaping of public services has left a headache of pent-up demand together with services in need of overhauling and re-purposing.
 War in Ukraine created as much uncertainty for public service planning and delivery as for the wider economy – energy and broader cost of living prices fueling demands for higher wages while in the midst of a contracting labour market.
 The UK government's 'mini-budget' then rocked the UK and Scottish fiscal position as the need to meet spiralling borrowing costs and look for public spending savings raised the question of public sector budget cuts and perhaps a return to austerity.

-The Scottish Government's Deputy First Minister, John Swinney MSP, has indicated that the 2023-24 Scottish Budget will be published on 15 December 2022.
-However the Scottish Government has already identified £500 million in savings to meet the consequences of the cost of living crisis.
-These early savings took place against a backdrop of an inflation rate which had jumped from 4% in December 2021 to over 10% by September 2022.
-Those figures alone reduce the value of the Scottish Government budget by £1.7 billion in real terms and the need for further savings seems certain.
+During 2022 the Scottish Government had already identified £500 million in savings to meet the consequences of the cost of living crisis.
+Those early savings took place against a backdrop of an inflation rate which had jumped from 4% in December 2021 to over 10% by September 2022.
+It remains stubbornly high at 8.7% currently.
+That inflation alone reduced the value of the Scottish Government budget by £1.7 billion in real terms and the need for further savings continues.
 The financial reality for Scotland's public sector bodies therefore seems to carry a very pressing requirement for innovation and imagination to be applied to prepare for what lies ahead.

 Where does this leave those trying to deliver services and plan for the future?
 What measures can be taken and what innovation explored to try to support the objective of delivering more with less?